How to Ride the Bus

 You will get on the bus at the bus stop nearest to where you start your trip.
 AMTRAN bus stops are marked by green and white signs with "AMTRAN" printed across the top and a picture of a person getting on a bus.
 If you are standing next to a bus stop sign, the next bus that passes will stop for you.
 If you have planned your trip, you will know what route you want.
 Ask the driver if this is the right route.
 Ask, for example, "Is this the Eldorado bus?"
 The driver will either tell you that it is or when that bus will be at the stop.
 Walk up the steps through the open front door.

 How To Pay For Your Ride

 If you are riding for the first time, you will probably be paying for your trip with cash.
 AMTRAN drivers do not give change.
 You will need 1 dollar and 50 cents ($1.50) to get on the bus.
-Please don't forget, you will need that much to get back too!
+Please don't forget that you will need that much to get back too!
 At the front of each bus is a fare box.
 (Payment for a bus ride is called a "fare").
-When you get on, you will put your dollar in the dollar slot at the top of the fare box.
-Your change goes in the change slot next to the dollar slot.
+When you get on, you will put your $1.50 in the slot at the top of the fare box.

 How To Get Off The Bus

 Above the windows next to the seats in most AMTRAN buses, you will see a cord hanging against the wall.
 This cord, when pulled, alerts the driver that you want to get off at the next stop.
 If you are unsure exactly where the stop you want to get off at is located, tell the driver when you get on, where you are going, and ask him to tell you when the bus arrives there.
 AMTRAN drivers know where all the stops are located.
 They will make sure you don't miss your stop.
 This is also what you should do if the bus you are riding does not have a pull cord.